physar/spherov2-bb8-examples/README.md

         get_acceleration()['y'] is the forward-to-back acceleration, from of -8 to 8 g's.

         get_acceleration()['z'] is the upward-to-downward acceleration, from -8 to 8 g's.

+**get_gyroscope**: Provides the rate of rotation around a given axis measured by the gyroscope, from -2,000° to 2,000°
+        per second.
+It returns a data dictonary, with three keys:

+        get_gyroscope().['pitch'] is the rate of forward or backward spin, from -2,000° to 2,000° per second.

+        get_gyroscope().['roll'] is the rate of left or right spin, from -2,000° to 2,000° per second.

+        get_gyroscope().['yaw'] is the rate of sideways spin, from -2,000° to 2,000° per second.

+Note that the script doesn't always connect to bluetooth.
+Often this is a time-out.
+Please try again or run script <code>python3 find_mac_by_name.py</code>.